apache/cloudstack-documentation/source/adminguide/templates.rst

 |upload-iso-from-local.png|

-Note that uploading multi-disk Templates is also supported.
+Note that uploading multi-disk Templates is also supported as well as selecting the template/ISO arch type.

 Sharing Templates and ISOs with other Accounts/projects
 -------------------------------------------------------